-Open fires (inside or outside) are prohibited on campus unless prior written approval is granted by the director of Campus Police.
-Charcoal barbecues are permitted, but must take place a safe distance away from buildings.
-Barbecues must not be left unattended.
+Open fires (inside or outside) are prohibited on campus, unless prior written approval is granted by the director of Campus Police and the town fire department.
+Use of grills (charcoal and gas) is not permitted inside, on balconies, or exterior stairwells.
+Charcoal barbecues are permitted, but must take place at least 10 feet from buildings.
+Barbecues must not be left unattended and must be totally extinguished before leaving.